jpresutti/CDS/README.md

 after configuring config file, run `php setup/setupUser.php`

-Default user: Admin
+Default primary user: Admin

-Default password: Passw0rd (that is a zero not an oh)
+Default primary password: Passw0rd (that is a zero not an oh)

+Default secondary user: Jeremy

+Default secondary password: passw0rd (that is a zero not an oh)